-Like everything, things adapt and change over time.
-Through the '80s, hip-hop became mainstream, and everyone from all types of backgrounds was listening to it.
-The sound itself stayed mostly the same with baselines and record scratching even put into the song recordings.
-The genre also tried to stay mainstream with guitar additions to songs, like in Run-DMC's "Tricky."
-However, producers and rappers wanted to add something else to it, instead of rapping about things the public as a whole could relate to, they wanted to show their lives and the struggles that come with that.
-While rap was mainly just a New York thing until the mid '80s, it spread to the west coast starting in the early '90s.
-This time period was a time of struggle for inner cities and the minorities in them.
-Racism and inequality created struggles for people of color, and they wanted to show that in their music.
-The sound of the beat slowed down, emphasizing the lyrics and rhyme sound they intended.
+80s, it spread to the West Coast starting in the early 90s.
+This period was a time of struggle for the inner cities and the minorities in them.
+Racism and inequalities created struggle for black people, and they wanted to show that in their music.
+The sound of the beat slowed down, emphasizing the lyrics and rhyme-sound they intended.
 This is because they wanted to spread a message.
-It created the subgenre called "gangsta rap" which showed the struggles of the streets and urban life.
-Artists like Ice Cube and Dr. Dre were the founders of this.
+It created the sub-genre called "Gangsta Rap," which was to show the struggles of the streets and urban life.
+Artists like Ice Cube and Dr. Dre were the founders of this sub-genre.
 Their sound showed people the struggles and inequalities of minorities in the United States.
 Songs like "Fuck the Police" by N.W.A. showed how the police target people of color.
-They wanted the west coast to emphasize lyrics, rather than the beat they were rapping over, but the beat was similar to the early beats and the rap sound always showed rhythm and rhymes.
-Rap continued to gain popularity but also critics over these songs.
-As more popularity was garnered, more rappers began to shine.
-Arguably the two greatest rappers to date, Tupac Shakur and The Notorious B.I.G., took the stage in the early '90s.
-Their sound was the same but also entirely different.
-Tupac embodied the west coast sound, with slow, drawn out rhymes that represented the street culture and raised awareness for those being oppressed.
-Biggie embodied the east coast sound, emphasizing the sound of the beat with an aggressive lyrical approach.
-This evolved into a feud as to who produced the greatest rappers: LA or New York.
-But between the two, both coasts stood up against inequality and even challenged the government through their music, which was frowned upon and even dangerous.
-This age of rap was referred to as the "Golden Age," where many of the greats were in their primes and showed an updated sound of politics and rhymes that has never been surpassed.
+They wanted the West Coast to emphasize lyrics more than the beat they were rapping over, but the beat was similar to the early beats and the rap sound always showed rhythm and rhymes.
+Rap continued to gain popularity, but also critics over these songs.
+As more popularity garnerd, more rappers began to shine.
+Arguably, the two greatest rappers to date,